-We are always excited to expand our pool of placements and advertise new opportunities to our students.
+The Field Placement Program is always excited to expand its pool of placements and advertise new opportunities to students.
 It is very important that the externship experience is educational and that our student-externs receive valuable supervision.
-The program requires that students are supervised by a licensed attorney (preferably with 5+ years of experience).
+The program requires students to be supervised by a licensed attorney (preferably with 5+ years of experience).
 It is also important that the placement is compliant with the Fair Labor Standards Act.

-Before approving a for-profit placement (a placement with a private law firm or in-house counsel with a corporation) the Field Placement Program Director will speak with the supervising attorney to ensure they can provide substantive legal work, adequate supervision, and a mentoring relationship.
+Before approving a for-profit placement (a placement with a private law firm or in-house counsel with a corporation) the Field Placement Program director will speak with the supervising attorney to ensure they can provide substantive legal work, adequate supervision and a mentoring relationship.

 Additionally, a private law firm must:

-The Field Placement Program Director or Faculty Mentor may visit the law office or corporation during the course of the semester.Forms for Employers
+The Field Placement Program director or faculty mentor may visit the law office or corporation during the course of the semester.Forms for Employers